abdullahsayyad/aws-s3-bucket-utility-MCP-SERVER-/README.md

-# AWS S3 access tool for MCP Clients 🪣⚙️
+# **AWS S3 access tool for MCP Clients** 🪣⚙️

+This tool is an AWS S3 bucket utility built for MCP Server, allowing seamless interaction with S3 storage.
+It lets users list available buckets, retrieve stored objects, and filter for CSV files, with built-in async support using aioboto3.
+Developers can integrate either locally or via Docker.
+The tool is optimized for automation, making S3 access smoother and more scalable.

 https://github.com/user-attachments/assets/976dce46-6ee3-4c1a-b5eb-8ca1575df099